Passengers shelter inside Palma Airport terminal as heavy rain lashes the apron outside

 It is not enough to sigh about delays.
 In the short term, more structured information chains could help a lot: airlines should send precise push notifications with expected time windows, not just the lazy “delayed.”
 On the airport side, temporary covered waiting areas with more seats and power outlets in Terminal C would not be a luxury but pragmatic damage control — many travelers seek shelter there in the rain.

 In the medium term, formal emergency cooperation between the airport, hotels and bus companies is needed: on-demand transfer packages, guaranteed room allocations and special rates could relieve pressure on the terminal.
-Technically, more flexible turnaround schedules and improved slot management are conceivable so that a single disruption does not immediately trigger a cascade across Spain.
+Technically, more flexible turnaround schedules and improved slot management are conceivable so that a single disruption does not immediately trigger a cascade across Spain, an approach discussed in pieces about how thunderstorm disruptions should be planned for.

 In the long term, investments in apron drainage, additional handling islands and robust lightning protection systems should be considered.
 It costs money, but it reduces economic damage and spares nerves — an argument that carries weight for Mallorca’s tourism economy.